 (i) Emergency. - The Board may rule immediately on an "emergency" stay request.
-An emergency stay request may be submitted only when an alien is in physical custody and is facing imminent removal.
+An emergency stay request may be submitted only when an alien is in physical custody and is facing imminent removal or release.
+See Chapter 7.3(a)(iv) (Stays of bond decisions).
+The parties must contact the Emergency Stay Unit (ESU) if a request pertaining is an emergency.
 Accordingly, an alien not in DHS custody must surrender to DHS custody, pursuant to a request by DHS, before an emergency stay will be considered by the Board.

-Instructions for filing a stay motion in an emergency situation can be obtained by calling (703) 306-0093.
+Instructions for filing a stay motion in an emergency situation can be obtained by calling the ESU at (703) 306-0093.
 The Board will entertain an emergency stay request only on weekdays from 9:00 a.m. to 5:30 p.m.
 (Eastern Time), except federal holidays.
 The Board promptly notifies the parties of its decision.